 2. Leverages Niche Web Capabilities

-PWAs provide top-notch web APIs and a set of best practices, which improves the performance of your site.
+PWAs provide top-notch web APIs and a set of best practices, that improve the performance of your site.

 3. No Need for App Stores